mcsltd/ecganncompare/docs/utils.md

 ## CmpHistogram

 The program [`cmphistogram`](../utils/cmphistogram.py) reads the `ecganncmp` results or folders with annotation files.
+Data is grouped by thesaurus.
+The largest group is selected for processing, the rest are ignored.
 For each annotator in the dataset, the program makes a histogram that contains the distributions of the conclusions matches of the other annotators with the selected annotator.
 _For better view, the program compares **no more than five** annotators._

 To run the program, run the following command